soliverit/depc_nsga2/README.md

 Takes a csv of retrofits for multiple buildings and finds near-optimal strageies for improving the overall target score.

 ### Features
-`nsga2.py` The script that processes datasets as a whole
+`nsga2.py` The NSGA-II that optimises datasets as a whole

 `nsga2_community.py` The script that processes datasets in subsets

+`nsga2_bayes_hp_tuner.py` A Bayesian optimisiation process for tuning NSGA-II hyperparameters.

-`bayes_optimiser.py` A Bayesian optimisiation process for tuning NSGA-II hyperparameters.
+`nsga2_community_bayes_hp_tuner.py` A Bayesian optimisiation process for tuning NSGA-II hyperparameters.

+`estimator.py` A script for generating machine learning optimisers.
+Intended for the project, will work with any data, though.

+`estimator_hyperopt_hp_tuner.py` Hyperopt hyperparameter tuning for estimators.

 ## Getting started
 ### Prerequisites
-- PyMOO `pip install pymoo`
-- Bayseian-Optimisation `pip install bayesian-optimization`
+Install dependencies: `pip install -r requirements.txt`
 ### Example
 The example is straightforward.
 Just run `python nsga2.py`
 - Add `--summary` to see the NSGA-II and Problem configuration.